HayzeuMagic/exe-to-pdf/readme.md

 # Step 3: Configure the Virtual Machine Network

+WARNING: Make sure that the Virtual Machine is powered off!
 Before starting the virtual machine, verify that its network adapter is configured correctly.

 1. Select `_D3PentestVM` in VMware.